AlexsLemonade/OpenPBTA-analysis/README.md

 We have created a shell script that will download the latest release from AWS S3.
 OS X users must use [homebrew](https://brew.sh/) to install `md5sha1sum` via the command `brew install md5sha1sum` before running the download script the first time.
 Once this has been done, run `bash download-data.sh` to acquire the latest release.
-Alternatively, `md5sha1sum` can be installed through [conda/miniconda](https://docs.conda.io/projects/conda/en/latest/) via the command `conda install -c conda-forge coreutils`.
+Alternatively, the required utilities can be installed through [conda/miniconda](https://docs.conda.io/projects/conda/en/latest/) via the command `conda install -c conda-forge coreutils`.
 This will create symlinks in `data/` to the latest files.
 It's safe to re-run `bash download-data.sh` to check that you have the most recent release of the data.
 We will update the default release number whenever we produce a new release.